dragaron/Yakzee/README.md

 #### CONTROLS
 SQUARE: Enable/disable motion controls
-&nbsp;&nbsp;When enabled, screen orientation changes automatically and a shaking gesture is required to roll
+&nbsp; &nbsp;When enabled, screen orientation changes automatically and a shaking gesture is required to roll
-&nbsp;&nbsp;When disabled, use Right Analog (LEFT/RIGHT) to change screen orientation
+&nbsp; &nbsp;When disabled, use Right Analog (LEFT/RIGHT) to change screen orientation
 L or R (hold/release), and shake gesture when motion controls are enabled: Roll dice
 TOUCH: Touch dice to hold if you want to roll a 2nd or 3rd time
-&nbsp;&nbsp;Touch/release open section on scorecard to submit score
+&nbsp; &nbsp;Touch/release open section on scorecard to submit score
 SELECT: Enter edit mode (adjust/change theme)
-&nbsp;&nbsp;D-PAD: Select color (RGB) or alpha (A) to edit, or choose current theme
+&nbsp; &nbsp;D-PAD: Select color (RGB) or alpha (A) to edit, or choose current theme
-&nbsp;&nbsp;Left Analog LEFT/RIGHT: +/- 5 (0-255)
+&nbsp; &nbsp;Left Analog LEFT/RIGHT: +/- 5 (0-255)
-&nbsp;&nbsp;Press SELECT when done to save theme changes
+&nbsp; &nbsp;Press SELECT when done to save theme changes

 ### MISC
 - Yakzee creates a "config.ini" file upon first startup which is used to store settings; do not modify this file